|Country:||United States of America (USA)|

 Purchase Meridian Hops

-Meridian hops are available to be purchased from multiple suppliers.
+Meridian hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Meridian Hops
+Origin and Geneology of the Meridian Hop

 A chance discovery in 2011, this hop was accidentally grown by Indie Hops at Goschie Farms, Oregon, when they were trying to recreate and grow Columbia hops, which itself descends from the Willamette hop.